 Prior to joining KEI, Mr. Stangarone worked on Capitol Hill for Senator Robert Torricelli on issues relating to foreign affairs and trade.
 He also served as an aide to Governor James McGreevey of New Jersey.
 He holds a MSc. in International Relations from the London School of Economics and Political Science and a B.A. in Political Science and Economics from the University of Memphis.

 Troy is available for interviews.
-To schedule an interview, please contact Director of Communications, Yong Kwon, at email@example.com.
+To schedule an interview, please contact the Director of Communications, Sang Kim at firstname.lastname@example.org.